MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 The Confluence on-premises Microsoft Graph connector allows your organization to index Confluence server or data center content.
 After you configure the connector and index data from the Confluence site, end users can search for those contents in Microsoft Search.

 >[!NOTE]
 >The Confluence on-premises connector is in preview.
-If you wish to get early access to try it, sign up using [<b> this form </b>](https://forms.office.com/r/JniPmK5bzm).
+If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Confluence on-premises connector.
-It supplements the general instructions provided in the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md).
+It supplements the general instructions provided in [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md).

 Each step in the setup process is listed below along with either a note that indicates you should follow the general setup instructions OR other instructions that apply to only Confluence on-premises Graph connector including information about [Troubleshooting](#troubleshooting) and [Limitations](#limitations).